Last updated on December 28th, 2022 at 10:41 am

 5) Fried Rice with Abalone in Stone Bowl

-The abalone fried rice was a per-person portion.
-I love eating rice from a pot or stone bowl.
-Not only it is a pleasant sound when you hear the food sizzle but the rice tastes better for some reason.
+Eating rice from a pot or stone bowl is fun because it’s a pleasant sound when you hear the food sizzle.
+The rice also seems to taste better for some reason.

 Service at One Harbour Road

 At a restaurant like One Harbour Road, you would expect better service.

 The dim sum all came out pretty quickly but the main dishes took a long time.
 We had to remind different staff members that our abalone rice and chicken casserole weren’t here yet.

 Since we ate here on a Sunday, we would have been understanding that the wait would be slightly longer but it wasn’t acceptable that we had to remind different waiters about our food.

 If we placed our order and the dish had shared that these two would take longer to come, we would have chosen something else but they didn’t.

 The service didn’t ruin the dining experience per se but it made it less enjoyable.

 Overall Impressions of One Harbour Road

 One Harbour Road is a great restaurant to bring friends and family for a treat.
 Or those who are visiting you while in Hong Kong.
 They will surely enjoy the ocean view.